-Submitted research papers or projects must have been completed during your time at Temple University during the Spring 2018, Summer 2018, Fall 2018, and Spring 2019 semesters.
-Additionally, projects undertaken in Summer and Fall 2018 as part of the Diamond Research Scholars Program or Spring or Fall 2018 as part of The Creative Arts, Research, and Scholarship (CARAS) Program are eligible.
+Submitted research papers or projects must have been completed during your time at Temple University during the spring 2021, summer 2021, fall 2021, and spring 2022 semesters.
+Additionally, projects undertaken in summer and fall 2021 as part of the Diamond Research Scholars Program or spring or fall 2021 as part of The Creative Arts, Research, and Scholarship (CARAS) Program are eligible.

 There are good reasons for what might seem to some to be an early deadline.
-In order to hold the award ceremony and reception before students leave for the summer we need to set the deadline several weeks before the end of the semester.
 We want students to get as far along as possible on their projects while allowing the librarian and faculty judges the time they need to review and judge the submissions.
 If we set the deadline any later in the semester we would have trouble getting faculty to commit, as they will have their own papers to read.
 While the research project is certainly important, remember that the library research process is a major focus of the Awards.
 Therefore, for judging purposes, a crucial part of the application is the essay describing the research strategy and process, along with the project itself.
 This is why we accept spring semester drafts for Awards consideration.
 Rest assured that drafts receive the same consideration as completed projects.
 For incomplete projects, please provide a work plan that details the remaining steps of your project.

 Yes.
 All submissions must include a properly formatted bibliography in a recognized style (MLA, APA, etc.).
 A bibliography is mandatory regardless of whether or not your professor originally required it.
-Check out the Libraries' Citation Management libguide for help creating your bibliography.
+Check out the Libraries' guide to citing sources for help creating your bibliography.

 Yes.
 A spring semester draft may be submitted in lieu of the final paper or project.
 For judging purposes, the more complete a project the better.
 However, rest assured that drafts receive the same consideration as completed projects.
 Students who have submitted a draft need take no action until the Chair or another library representative contacts them to request a final version.

 No. Note also that a research project can only be submitted into competition once.
-In other words, a student who has already submitted a Spring 2018 project into competition cannot resubmit that same project the following year.
+In other words, a student who has already submitted a spring 2020 project into competition cannot resubmit that same project the following year.
 Please refer to the Eligibility requirements for more information.